 Nurses are needed more than ever in Ontario.
 The biggest population cohort, baby boomers (born between 1946 and 1964), is aging.
-Their health-care needs in the home and the community are rapidly expanding.
+Their health care needs in the home and the community are rapidly expanding.
 Plus there is greater value being placed on illness prevention in society.
 Currently, the province’s ratio of 72 nurses to every 100,000 people lags behind the nation’s average (83 to every 100,000).

 The good news is that a career in nursing in this diverse, exciting province has never looked brighter.

 If you already live and work here, maybe you’re ready for a change.
-Bust out of the big city and try a wide-open lakeside lifestyle or spread your wings the majestic north.
+Bust out of the big city and try a wide-open lakeside lifestyle or spread your wings in the majestic north.

 If you are thinking about moving to Ontario, there are many different options.
 Read about nursing experiences working in different parts of Ontario.

-Maybe you've contemplated a country life: here’s insight into the lifestyle and why Ontario needs more rural nurses.
-"The nurse next door."
+We’ve all contemplated a country life: here’s insight into the lifestyle and why Ontario needs more rural nurses.
+“The nurse next door.”

 Ever want to be a nurse on wheels?
 Read how two nurses travel more than 6,000 kilometers through Ontario’s north to deliver mobile eye care to those who need it the most.
 “A sight for sore eyes.”

 Why Ontario lures back nurses who went south of the border.
 “Homeward Bound."

 Nurses who practise in Ontario enjoy a strong professional and peer support network through the following organizations.

 Ontario Nurses’ Association The ONA is Ontario’s nursing union.
 It represents 55,000 registered nurses and allied health professionals, and more than 12,000 nursing students providing care in hospitals, long-term care facilities, public health, the community, clinics and industry.
 Learn more at ona.org.